-When our employees join Crombie, they complete a criminal reference check to ensure there is no record of criminal charges or proven offences related to the employment opportunity (e.g. multiple driving charges for someone who will be responsible for operating motor vehicles as part of their role).
-We understand these past charges or offences may have been long past; however, we believe we should be aware if the actions can affect Crombie's reputation or its business.
+When our employees join Crombie, they complete a criminal record check to ensure there is no record of criminal charges or proven offences related to the employment opportunity (e.g. multiple driving charges for someone who will be responsible for operating motor vehicles as part of their role).
+We understand these past charges or offences may have been long past; however, we believe we should be aware if the offences listed on the criminal record check will affect Crombie's reputation or its business.